 When it comes to booking a vacation rental in Vancouver, the highest prices are found in the month of August (with an average of $302 per night), followed by December ($293), and then July ($283).

 Are there usually many vacation rentals available in Vancouver?

-Are there many rentals in Vancouver?
+How many vacation rentals does Holidu have in Vancouver?